habin-isa/Angelos/README.md

 As a user,
 So I am able to help myself if my contact does not respond I want to be able to initiate a fake phone call

+As a user,
+So I can alert multiple people
+I want to be able to enter mulitple contacts
 ```

 ## Code Snippet